 Hackleback and Paddlefish caviar have definitely earned their place in the American caviar hall of fame, but they simply don’t hold a candle to the top caviars of the world, better known as the “Big Five.”

 Beluga, Kaluga, Osetra, and Sevruga sturgeon are still the all-stars of caviar across the world, and the quality and price points have reflected this for decades.
-The Pacific White Sturgeon of the American northwest also breaks the top-5 varieties, but should not be confused with Hackleback or Paddlefish.
+The Pacific White Sturgeon of the American northwest also breaks the top-five varieties but should not be confused with Hackleback or Paddlefish.

 What exactly sets these top-tier caviars apart from the rest?
 For starters, they come from larger, fiercer, and rarer types of sturgeon.
 Fish like Beluga and Kaluga are massive animals that take many years to mature and yield quality roe, while Hackleback and Paddlefish are considered much easier to facilitate in terms of production.